 Appropriately Uses Anti-Psychotic Medication

-This indicates the percentage of residents prescribed antipsychotic medications.
-While antipsychotic drugs may be vital to many patients, it is important to confirm these medications are being used appropriately.
-In limited situations, high levels of antipsychotic drug use may mean that a facility is using these medications to subdue residents.
+This tells you the percentage of patients given antipsychotic medications.
+While antipsychotic drugs may be vital to many residents, it is important to ensure these drugs are being used appropriately.
+In limited cases, excessive reliance on these medications may suggest a nursing home is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of patients who were given antianxiety medications.
-These medications are prescribed to patients experiencing depression or anxiety.
+This is the percent of patients who were given antianxiety medications.
+These drugs are given to patients experiencing depression or anxiety.

 Managing Depression Among Residents